 The Canadian Federation of Library Associations-Fédération canadienne des associations de bibliothèques (CFLA-FCAB) has established these guidelines in order to describe library technician programs of high quality that maintain currency and competitiveness amid rapid technological advancements and social changes.
-The guidelines are intended to serve as a national standard to be used both by educational institutions in Canada and by employers who need to determine the capabilities of program graduates.
+The guidelines are intended to serve as a national standard for educational institutions in Canada and for employers to note the competencies of library technician program graduates.
 The document was produced in consultation with the Program Chairs/Coordinators of Canadian institutions offering Library Technician Programs, along with input from library and information industry representatives and library technicians in Canada.

 The Role of a Library Technician